Linkcar13/Pydork/README.md

 # Pydork
-Python scriptt for automated google dorking.
+Python script for automated google dorking.

 ## Disclaimer!
 This tool is just for educational purposes, any other use is absolutely your responsibility!!